Website Design Cost: Guide to Average Pricing in 2026

 2. The Mid-Market Growth Engine (£8,000 – £25,000)

 For businesses with a turnover of £1m or more, your website is your primary salesperson.
-This budget enables in-depth research on UX vs. UI design and custom e-commerce website functionality.
+Partnering with a full-service firm allows you to leverage this budget for in-depth research on UX vs. UI design and custom e-commerce website functionality.

 - Expect: Custom third-party integrations (CRM, ERP), advanced Google Analytics setup, and compliance with web accessibility guidelines.

-- The Evidence: A study by Forrester Research found that every $1 invested in UX brings $100 in return—an ROI of 9,900%.
+- The Evidence: A Forrester Research study found that every $1 invested in UX returns $100—an ROI of 9,900%.

 Commercially, a higher website budget buys you a higher Trust Floor.
 This is the psychological baseline a user must reach before they are willing to share their data or make a purchase.